theodi/coopy-ruby/README.md

 # Coopy for Ruby

-A pure Ruby port of Paul Fitzpatrick's [coopyhx](http://paulfitz.github.io/coopyhx) library for tabular diffs.
+A pure Ruby port of Paul Fitzpatrick's [daff](http://paulfitz.github.io/daff) (formerly "coopyhx") library for tabular diffs.

-Not all the coopyhx code is ported or tested.
+Not all the daff code is ported or tested.
 There will be bugs.
 However, basic two-file CSV diff appears to be working.
 See 'Usage' section below for details.

 ## Installation